Sanctuaries in the Snow - The Shrines of Aspen/Snowmass

-This site was created and is edited by David Wood, who can be reached at firstname.lastname@example.org (A book about the shrines, written by him is available for purchase too; click on the "Purchase the Book" button to the left on this page.
-All author profits from book sales are donated to charity.)
+The creator of this site can be reached at firstname.lastname@example.org Also a book about the shrines is available for purchase; click on the "Purchase the Book" button at the top of this page.
+All money from book sales are donated to charity.

-The purpose of this web site is to catalogue and document these shrines, memorials, and items, and create a written and photographic record of them.
-They are all a part of the ski history of Aspen/Snowmass, and this web site is intended to help preserve that history.
+The purpose of this website is to catalog and document these shrines, memorials, and items, and create a written and photographic record of them.
+Whether you like the shrines or not, they are a part of the ski history of Aspen/Snowmass; perhaps just a small part of that history, but nevertheless a part of it, and this web site is intended to help preserve that history.
 In keeping with the local custom, this site does not reveal shrine locations.

 There is a separate page for each shrine and each item.
 On each such page a general description of the shrine or item is first given, and then there are photos of the shrine or item (or a link to a page that has photos).
 There are almost 2500 photos on this web site alone.